Personal Data Protection

 Ulica grada Vukovara 33

-- Request for access of personal data processed in the Schengen Information System (204kb)
+- Request for access to personal data processed in the Schengen Information System (532kb)

-- Request for correction to personal data processed in the Schengen Information System (204kb)
+- Request for erasure of unlawfully stored personal data processed in the Schengen Information System (281kb)

-- Request for deletion of personal data processed in the Schengen Information System (204kb)
+- Request for rectification of inaccurate personal data processed in the Schengen Information System (490kb)